Wall Street Playbook

 Comparison of single family offices and multi family offices across structure, assets, team size, and investment approach

-Family offices are one of the fastest-growing corners of finance—and one of the least transparent.
-There are an estimated 10,000+ family offices globally managing over $6 trillion in assets, yet most operate quietly.
-They don't publish job postings on LinkedIn.
-They don't recruit at on-campus events.
+Family offices are one of the fastest-growing corners of finance, and one of the least transparent.
+Industry estimates now put the market in the thousands of offices globally, with trillions of dollars under management, but most of the best jobs still move through private networks.
+They do not recruit like banks.
+They rarely explain the mandate clearly.
 And the work itself ranges from deeply institutional to operationally chaotic, depending entirely on which family you join.

 This guide covers what it's actually like to work at a family office, how compensation compares to institutional alternatives, and how to get hired into a world that runs on relationships.